alexwinston/UIViewprint/README.md

 ## Disclaimer

 **UIViewprint** is in a beta-ish state and pushes Swift operator overloading and various language features to the absolute limit.
 I have been pleasently surprised with what is possible in Swift and the performance this approach provides.
-The UITableView examples are currently provided using this syntax for comparison.

 **This is currently a thought experiment to demonstrate how layout can be simplified with Swift operator overloading.
-The operators chosen are ment to mimic HTML but other operators might actually be better.
-In addition this project attemps to borrow ideas from React Native but tailored specifically to iOS.**
+The operators chosen are ment to mimic HTML but other operators might actually be better.**

+In addition this project attemps to borrow ideas from React Native but tailored specifically to iOS.

 ## Alternative syntax
 There is experimental support for programmatic view layout that does not use operator overloading.
 It would be great to get feedback on which syntax is the most useable.
+The UITableView examples are currently provided using this syntax for comparison.

 ### Example 6 from below refactored